Tools for S.H.A.R.E.ing

 Pesticide Applicator Education P2 is dedicated to helping farmers and land managers S.H.A.R.E.
 Through pesticide application trainings and an upcoming film, we hope to make a difference for bees in agricultural landscapes by promoting more pollinator-friendly spraying techniques.

-PINA The Pollinator Information Network of the Americas (PINA) is one of six thematic networks originally established under the Inter-American Biodiversity Information Network (IABIN) (the other remaining networks being Species & Specimens; Invasive Species, Ecosystems, Protected Areas, and Geospatial).
+PINA The Pollinator Information Network of the Americas is one of six thematic networks originally established under the Inter-American Biodiversity Information Network (IABIN) (the other remaining networks being Species & Specimens; Invasive Species, Ecosystems, Protected Areas, and Geospatial).

 Please click here to learn more.